-While writing the article for Rags to Riches and CHANGE, I contacted Delve Interactive and, a few weeks later, here I am having a chat with Danny Hayes, game designer.
+While writing the article for Rags to Riches and CHANGE, I contacted Delve Interactive and, a few weeks later, here I am having with an interview with Danny Hayes, game designer for Delve Interactive and responsible for CHANGE.
 I was curious to ask him what was the inspiration – both personal and from a game design standpoint – for CHANGE, everything that happened with his previous game, PONCHO, and social messages in modern indie gaming.

 How did the idea to make a game about homelessness come about?
 Did it come from a personal place or was it conceived as a way to make people more aware of the issues behind it?

 The inspiration for CHANGE started after our first game, PONCHO was released and subsequently failed.
 Personally I quit my job, took out loans, all things you shouldn’t do a with a first game.
 The result was being 5 figures in debt and facing eviction without a job, but I was lucky and had the support of friends and family to help me couch surf for while until I got back on my feet.
 I wrote a postmortem that has more details on that part of the journey (highly recommended reading for anyone – ed’s note).
 It made me realise how easy it was to fall into homelessness, and it can happen so damn fast to anyone.
 That, along with the rise of homelessness and tabloids slurring the homeless, as well as games like Bum simulator and similar games existing, filled me with a need to create a positive voice.
 It didn’t have to be a game, but it’s just my best way to communicate a message to a wide audience who otherwise might not encounter the details of what it’s like on the streets any other way.

 Were there any games that inspired your approach in making CHANGE?
 As you know, while writing the article I referred a lot to Rags to Riches on the C64, but I’m aware that might be pure coincidence!